lxRbckl/Project-Maximus/README.md

 ## Project-Maximus
-> Get the live feed of a USB camera and interact with GPIO pins with a UI.
+> Get the live feed of a USB camera and interact with GPIO pins with a dashboard UI.

 ### Installation
 ```